samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 In essence, FID provides a statistical summary of the distance between two distributions.
 While it's a good proxy, it doesn't perfectly reflect all nuances of human visual perception.
 A GAN that is extremely good at generating a subset of the data (high quality, low diversity) can sometimes achieve a similar FID to a GAN that is moderately good across the entire data distribution (good diversity, slightly lower average quality), depending on how the errors in mean and covariance balance out in the FID formula.
 This scenario underscores the importance of **human visual inspection** alongside quantitative metrics when evaluating GAN performance.

 ---

+## Design a metric or method to evaluate the diversity and realism of GAN-generated images in an unlabelled dataset.
+Justify your approach.

 ## An approach to evaluate the diversity and realism of GAN generated images